51 Things Most Homeowners Aren’t Doing But Need To

 Cleaning Faucet Aerators

 Aerators are found on almost every kitchen and bath faucet, and if water flow slows or becomes uneven, clogs inside the aerator are usually the cause.
-Fortunately it’s an easy problem to fix.
+Fortunately, cleaning and repairing a clogged faucet is an easy problem to fix.

 Cleaning Oven Door

 Built-up spills and remnants of old food and liquids inside ovens can cause smoke and smell issues.
 It’s important to clean up big spills as they happen, and make it a habit to put your oven through its cleaning cycle regularly.
-But when you’re really trying to make your oven shine, you might need to go further.
-Learn how to clean between the glass panels of your oven door here.
+But when you’re really trying to make your oven shine, you might need to go further by cleaning between the glass door panels.

 Cleaning the Bath Fan

 Household dust, moisture and humidity combine to cake bathroom exhaust fans with debris.
-Often located on the ceiling, you may not notice it’s even dirty.
+Because they’re most often located on the ceiling and out of the way, you may not even notice it’s dirty.
 Luckily, bath fan grills are easy to clean.
 Grab the edge of the cover and pull down.
 Squeeze the springs to release them from the slots and remove the cover.
-Learn more about installing and replacing bath exhaust fans here.

 Washing The Trash Can

-Sure, you put a garbage bag in there but that doesn’t mean your trash can is free from germs.
+Just because you put a garbage bag in there doesn’t mean your trash can is free from germs.
 Just think of those times the trash leaked and who knows what lingers in the bottom of that bin.
 And each time you take out the trash, just spray the inside of the trash can with a disinfectant.
 Once a month, wash it out with bleach and cleaning with hot water.

 Vacuuming a Mattress